MahalavanyaSriram/COVID-19_Prediction/README.md

 ### Machine Learning

-We  a regression model with the predictor variables as different food types and health factors.
-The outcome variable will be the fatality rate of COVID-19.
-We can also look at clustering the dataset to see how different countries are grouped based on food consumption, health factors and their effect on COVID death rates.
+We performed Unsupervised learning using Clustering to see how different countries are grouped based on food consumption, health factors and COVID death rates.
+And we executed Supervised learning using Decision trees.

 Unsupervised Learning (Clustering):
 - Since all other foods add up to attributes 'Animal products' and 'Vegetal products', we altered the data to include only these attributes to avoid multi-colinearity